CODARcode/PerformanceAnalysis/sphinx/source/io_schema/pserver_schema.rst

 ---------------------

-Note that the **anomaly_stats** entry will only be present if anomalies were detected, and the **counter_stats** array will only appear if counters have been collected.
+Note that the **anomaly_stats** entry will only be present if data has been received from the AD instances since the last send, and the **counter_stats** array will only appear if counters have ever been collected.

 The schema for the **'anomaly_stats'** object is as follows: